harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Type: ``object``
 :Required: ``False``

-The meta object provides the ability to alter certain aspects of the configuration and language behaviour.
+The meta object provides the ability to alter certain aspects of the configuration or language behaviour.

 :code:`meta.tokens`
 ~~~~~~~~~~~~~~~~~~~